kate-v-stepanova/B250-data-analysis/docs/1_demultiplex.md

 > *_NOTE:_* However, it is also possible just to submit one job for the whole dataset: `bsub -q long -R "rusage[mem=35G]" /icgc/dkfzlsdf/analysis/OE0532/software/diricore/trim_adapter_and_demultiplex.sh 20910`.

 In this case all subsets will be processed one by one, which increased the processing time.

+> *_NOTE:_* The command `bsub` submits the job to the cluster.
+The job will be running for a few hours.
+Once it's done (or failed), the notification will be sent by email.

+If the job has failed, the output will be included in the email.
+Then you need to read it.
+This might help to figure out what exactly went wrong.